j-eissler/Windows-MQTT-Listener/README.md

 # How to use
 <ol>
   <li>Download this repository.
 All you need is the folder 'app'.
 It contains the application executable and config file.
-Place the app folder somewhere in your system and rename it (i.e. 'C:\mqtt_listener\).</li>
+Place the app folder somewhere in your system and rename it (i.e. 'C:\mqtt_listener\). <strong>The path must not contain spaces!</strong></li>
   <li>Open 'config.json' and enter your settings.
 The setting are explained below.</li>
   <li>Add this application to windows task scheduler.
 This allows it to run even before a user is logged in.
 Use the following settings to make sure it works:
     <ul>